History of Chinese Americans in Chicago: History

-In 1869 the first transcontinental railway was completed.
-By that time the first Chinese arrived in Chicago.
-Early immigrants from China to Chicago came from the lower classes and lower middle classes.
-The earliest immigrants were Cantonese.
-In 1874 the Chinese managed one tea shop and 18 laundry businesses in central Chicago.
 The 1882 Chinese Exclusion Act passed by the U.S. Congress restricted Chinese immigration and restricted freedom of travel for existing Chinese, forcing those in Chicago to stay put.
 At that time some Chinese in Chicago were illegal immigrants.
 The Chinese Inspector of the Department of Labor deported illegal immigrants who were discovered.
 According to the 1900 U.S. Census, there were 1,462 Chinese in the city.
 Chuimei Ho and Soo Lon Moy of the Chinatown Museum Foundation wrote that "there must have been others who avoided government notice."